activatedgeek/blog/site/contents/cult/lit/concepts.md

 cat: lit
 ---

-This is a parking space for concepts in literature which don't have their own home in the knowledge base yet.
+This is a parking space for concepts in literature which don't have their own home yet.

 - [Sprezzatura](https://en.wikipedia.org/wiki/Sprezzatura)